rabidanubis-swade/AnubisSWADE/content/Cultures/Deltan/Sa (Slave Girl).md

 Temple Slave, typically much more prestigious than being a regular slave.
 They are considered somewhat holy due to being chosen by the [[Temple of the Twin Goddesses]].

 #### Sa-Ur
-Maid of high trust, personal attendant.
+Maid of high trust, a personal attendant.

 #### Sa-Geme
 Typically serves in a service roll such as a server or bar maid.
 They have a right to any tips given to them.